ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 When instantiating a runner, you can specify the running mode with an enum.
 For instance Testing::kTestAndDump.
 There are 3 modes, Test only, Dump only, Test and dump.

+In dump only mode, tests using pattern will fail but the tests will be considered as passed (because we are only interested in the output).

+But it means that no test using patterns shoudl be used in the middle of the test or some part of it may not be executed.
+Those tests must be kept at the end.

 #### processResult
 For R14, we have a python script which will process the result of tests and format it into several possible formats like text, CSV, Mathematica dataset.